commonsharp/SurvivalProject-Server/README.md

 # 19/04/2017
 * Extensive research on every game packet in the game.
+* The starting tutorial is now working perfectly.
+You gain 1 random weapon and 1 random accessory of the same element type and a random pet slime pet (green, purple or blue).

 # 18/04/2017
 * Game notifications: when a player successfuly level up a card to level 7+, other players in the game get a notification.